Welcome to Buckland St Mary

 Buckland St Mary is a small village nestling in the folds of the Blackdown Hills in Somerset, an area of outstanding natural beauty.

 The Parish of Buckland St Mary is one of the largest in Somerset.
 Although the majority of the 521* inhabitants are spread over a large area, the nucleus of the village is centred around our large Victorian Church, and thriving Village School.
-The centre of the village also used to have a Post Office / General Store and Pub which are sadly now closed, however The Eagle Tavern which is situated just outside the village provides good pub food and a friendly atmosphere.
+The centre of the village also used to have a Post Office / General Store and Pub which are sadly now closed, however La Campagna (The Eagle Inn) is situated just outside the village.
 There are several other good pubs and local restaurants in the area as well as places to stay.

 The parish incorporates five small hamlets, Birchwood, Blackwater, Blindmoor, Dommett and Newtown.